-Francois Hollande Fast Facts
+Francois Hollande Fast Facts | CNN

 2001-2008 - Mayor of Tulle.

+May 18, 2003 - Signs the country’s first same-sex marriage act into law.
+The law also legalizes adoption for same-sex couples.

-2007 - The 28-year relationship with the mother of his four children, Segolene Royal, ends.
+2007 - The 28-year relationship with the mother of his four children, Ségolène Royal, ends.
 They were never married.

-October 16, 2011 - Wins the French presidential nomination for the Socialist Party, defeating candidates that include his former partner Segolene Royal.
+October 16, 2011 - Wins the French presidential nomination for the Socialist Party, defeating candidates that include his former partner, Royal.

 April 22, 2012 - Receives 28.6% of the vote in the French presidential election, slightly ahead of Nicolas Sarkozy’s 27.2%, forcing a May 6 runoff.